-Major rectal bleeding post TRUS biopsy is a rare occurrence.
-This is reflected by the fact that most of the cited papers in our study are case reports, compatible with McCulloch's Innovation phase.46 To enhance our experience and expertise in managing it, Urologists should be encouraged to report cases of this complication.
-To facilitate this, centralised registries could be established to capture all such data and a blame-free culture of open reporting needs to be fostered.
+Major rectal bleeding post-TRUS biopsy is a rare occurrence.
+This is reflected by the fact that most of the cited papers in our study are case reports, compatible with McCulloch's innovation phase.
+To enhance our experience and expertise in managing it, urologists should be encouraged to report cases of this complication.
+To facilitate this, centralized registries could be established to capture all such data and a blame-free culture of open reporting needs to be fostered.
 Future research might also give us a greater understanding and knowledge on the topic.
-For example, this might include more/larger prospective, randomized controlled trials comparing continued anticoagulation versus no anticoagulation versus withheld anticoagulation, with particular emphasis on the role of NOACs.
-In addition, studies comparing the efficacy, cost and morbidity of endoscopic versus angiographic management would be of great interest.
+For example, this might include more/larger prospective, randomized, controlled trials comparing continued anticoagulation vs. no anticoagulation vs. withheld anticoagulation, with particular emphasis on the role of NOACs.
+In addition, studies comparing the efficacy, cost, and morbidity of endoscopic vs. angiographic management would be of great interest.